Stuart Forster follows the Douglas Bader Trail in St Omer, France.

-The France website is also useful source of tourism-related information for the region.
+The France website is also a useful source of tourism-related information for the region.

-Follow the #RAF100 hashtag for more information relating the the centenary of the establishment of the Royal Air Force.
+Follow the #RAF100 hashtag for more information relating to the centenary of the establishment of the Royal Air Force.

 Photos illustrating this post are by Why Eye Photography which is available for travel photography commissions.

 Stuart Forster, the author of this post, is an award-winning journalist and history graduate.
-He is based in the north-east of England and available to travel undertake commissions.
+He is based in the northeast of England and available to travel and undertake commissions.